 Also, there are no commitments or long-term obligations.
 These cut out the 40-day average waiting period for businesses by 97%.

 Are you Interested in stock investing, not to miss out the Best Online Stock Brokers in Canada

 Over the years, there are many top Canadian fintech companies, increasing the growth of the financial technology sector in the country.
 The country also recorded 241 fintech deals in 2019, bringing in more than $2 billion of investment.
 This has provided an excellent opportunity to develop, test, and showcase new technologies in Canada.

-You may also like Best Business Accounts in Canada for Small Business
+Are a small business or even a bigger one?
+You may like learning about Best Business Accounts in Canada and Best Accounting Software for Small Business

 Do you know about any other fast growing fintech company in Canada?
 Do you wish to be a part of this Best Fintech Companies list?
 Send us an email with details about your finance cum technology startup.
 We will review it and your unique idea might become a part of our top fintech companies collection.